adamski/aubio-android/README.md

 ## JUCE instructions

-If you are using the [JUCE](http://www.juce.com) framework (latest tip as of 30/03/2015), you can just add ```aubio``` to the "Import static library modules" in the Android config section in Introjucer.
+If you are using the [JUCE](http://www.juce.com) framework (latest tip as of 30/03/2015), you can just add ```aubio``` to the "Import static library modules" field in the Android config section in Introjucer.

 ## General instructions
 (If you are not using JUCE or the latest tip)